quorn23/piholeparser/RecentRunLogs/housekeepingscripts/20-Identifying-Lists-Without-https.md

 ___________________________________________________________________
 ### Lists That Do NOT use https.
-* AdblockListforFinland
-* AyucatPowerful
-* BadHosts
+* Adblock-List-for-Finland
-* CAMELEONHosts
+* CAMELEON-Hosts
-* DanPollocksHosts
+* Dan-Pollocks-Hosts
-* DNSBHFreeWebHosts
+* DNS-BH-Free-Web-Hosts
-* DNSBHMalwareDomains
+* DNS-BH-Malware-Domains
-* DNSBHSkypeResolvers
+* DNS-BH-Skype-Resolvers
-* DNSBHURLShorteners
+* DNS-BH-URL-Shorteners
-* EasyListLithuania
+* EasyList-Lithuania
-* EestiCustomSitesFilter
+* Eesti-Custom-Sites-Filter
 * FinnishAntiSocial
 * JABCreationsAdblockPlusFilterSubscription
 * JoeWein